stuartemiddleton/uos_clpsych/README.md

  Created By : Tayyaba Azim, Gyanendro Loitongbam Created Date : 2022/05/26
  Project : SafeSpacesNLP
-License: This dataset is made available under the Public Domain Dedication and License v1.0 whose full text can be found at: http://www.opendatacommons.org/licenses/pddl/1.0/ It was downloaded using pushshift API.
-Re-use of this data is subject to Reddit API terms.

 ## 4.Installation Requirements Under Ubuntu 20.04LTS
 + *The experiment was done on Dell Precision 5820 Tower Workstation with Nvidia Quadro RTX 6000 24 GB GPU using Nvidia CUDA Toolkit 11.5*